Victor Meirelles: Context and style

 In Meirelles time, Brazil was just emerging from the Baroque tradition, which was still alive in several places, but which since the beginning of the 19th century, under the influence of the neoclassical avant-garde sponsored by the Portuguese court and the French Mission, was already considered outdated by the elite.
 Even giving great importance to classical principles, the way he organized his compositions, with groups forming dynamic opposites, and the basically pictorial and non-graphic treatment of the painting, his taste for light effects, sfumato and "atmosphere", bring him closer to the Baroque and romantic style.
 The works he copied during his studies were basically by masters of these schools.
 This dialectic was very old, it was present within the European academies since the 17th century, when the dispute between the followers of Peter Paul Rubens and Nicolas Poussin arose, who defended the supremacy, respectively, of color over drawing, and of drawing over color.
 This dispute implied the primacy of reason, orthodoxy and purity of spirit, symbolized by drawing, or that of emotion, irrational intuition and sensualism, symbolized by color, which brought important moral associations in the context of the time.
 The controversy, in fact, was never resolved.
 For specialists such as Mario Barata and Lilia Schwarcz, Meirelles production fits more correctly into the eclectic romanticism typical of the second half of the 19th century, with its patriotic and idealistic associations and a certain sentimentality, a tendency that predominated in the period of Pedro II's maturity, and which coincided with the heyday of Brazilian academism.
 But Jorge Coli, speaking at the same time of Meirelles and Pedro Américo, observed that:

 "It is better, therefore, to put aside the notions and question the works.
 This is evidently more difficult.
 If I say 'Victor Meirelles is romantic' or 'Pedro Américo is academic', I project on them knowledge, criteria and prejudices that give security to my spirit.
 If I go directly to the canvases, honestly and carefully, I find that they continually escape what I supposed to be their very nature and, what is worse, flee to unknown regions, not subject to the control of my knowledge.
 Thus, instead of discussing whether Meirelles or Américo are or are not classics, are or are not romantics, are or are not pre-modernists – which puts me in safe and comfortable parameters, but profoundly limited – it is preferable to take these paintings as complex projects, with specific requirements often unexpected".

-In any case, the academic system had the classical reference as central in its ideological body and in its teaching methodology, and represented a remarkably successful attempt to formulate a theory in which art was an incarnation of the ideal principles of beauty, truth and good, destined to be a powerful instrument of public education and social reform.
-It is not by chance that the academic program was systematically supported and decisively conducted by all the States in which it flourished, as was the case in Brazil.
+In any case, the academic system had the classical reference as central in its ideological body and in its teaching methodology, and represented an attempt to formulate a theory in which art was an incarnation of the ideal principles of beauty, truth and good, destined to be a powerful instrument of public education and social reform.
+The academic program was systematically supported and decisively conducted by all the States in which it operated, as was the case in Brazil.